jitbit/AspNetSaml/README.md

 1. User is redirected to the SAML provider (with some magic in the query-string) where he authenticates
 2. User is redirected back to your app, where you validate the payload

-Here's how you do it (this example is for ASP.NET MVC):
+Here's how you do it (this example is for ASP.NET Core MVC):

 ## 1. Redirecting the user to the saml provider: